 Employment Appeal Tribunal, 2004.
 Full decision: bailii.org.

-His complaints included disability discrimination, a failure to make reasonable adjustments for disability, and race discrimination.
-The employer resisted all the complaints.
+His tribunal claims included disability discrimination, failure to make reasonable adjustments, and race discrimination.
+The employer resisted all the claims.

-At a preliminary hearing it was determined that, because of his stammer, the applicant was at all material times a person with a disability for the purposes of the Disability Discrimination Act 1995 (DDA).
+The Employment Tribunal decided at a preliminary hearing that, because of his stammer, the claimant was at all material times a person with a disability for the purposes of the Disability Discrimination Act 1995 (DDA).
 However the Employment Tribunal subsequently dismissed all the discrimination complaints.
-The EAT upheld this decision.

-The final ground of appeal turned on the Employment Tribunal’s statement that “the applicant gave no evidence that the appearance of the applicant’s stammer or any consequential gestures appeared intimidating or gave the appearance that he was harassing any member of staff.”
-The EAT said this emerged as taking a sentence in isolation.
-The Employment Tribunal was there referring to evidence of specific incidents, and the EAT was satisfied that the Employment Tribunal did not overlook that during meetings preceding his dismissal the applicant was making the point that other staff might wrongly interpret an effect of a stammer as being aggressive behaviour.
+The final ground of appeal turned on the claimant’s submission that the Employment Tribunal was in error in saying that “the [claimant] gave no evidence that the appearance of the [claimant’s] stammer or any consequential gestures appeared intimidating or gave the appearance that he was harassing any member of staff.”
+The EAT said this was taking a sentence in isolation.
+The Employment Tribunal was there referring to evidence of specific incidents, and the EAT was satisfied that the Employment Tribunal did not overlook that during meetings preceding his dismissal the claimant was making the point that other staff might wrongly interpret an effect of a stammer as being aggressive behaviour.
 The Employment Tribunal could not however determine there being any failure to make adjustments consequent upon those matters.

 The EAT decision is not really interesting from a legal point of view.
 However I find the last paragraph above particularly interesting, as regards effects of stammering being misinterpreted as aggressive behaviour.
 This has been a theme in various other dismissal cases concerning stammering: see Losing one’s job>Misconduct, such as sounding “aggressive” and the comments there.